ember-learn/guides-source/guides/release/in-depth-topics/patterns-for-state.md

   removed, it's instance is torn down, and all the values on the instance are cleaned up (via JavaScript's built-in [garbage collection][1]).

-- **Controller state**.
+- **Route state**.
 When a route is rendered, its controller is created and used to back the template for that route, like we discussed in the previous section on Routing.
 Unlike components, controllers continue to exist for the remainder of the application's lifecycle.
 This means we must be mindful of